shreeyasharma1804/notes/nginx/Nginx.md

 - Standard streaming does not require any special configuration.
 For low latency streaming, disable proxy_buffering (proxy_buffering off)
 - Similar for SSE
+- For websockets, only the Connection and Upgrade headers need to be passed to upstream.
+No other configuration is required.
+This is because Nginx keeps the EPOLLIN trigger for both the client and server available.
+If the client buffer has some data to write, the EPOLLOUT is enabled for the server and vice-versa.
+Thus, websockets work without any extra config.

 ### Session persistence